terryleggettII/album-collection/README.md

 ## Features
 1. **Search for Albums**
    - Users can search for albums by artist name or album title.
-   - The search results display a list of albums matching the query.
+   - The search results display a list of albums matching the query

-2. **View Album Details**
-   - Users can click on an album to view detailed information, including track listings and release date.
+   - The search also displays the release date of the albums on the album card.

-3. **Save to Personal Collection**
+2. **Save to Personal Collection**
    - Users can save albums to their personal collection.
    - The collection is managed locally using `localStorage`.